InitRunner

 Tools

 Tools give agents the ability to act.
-InitRunner supports 14 tool types:
+InitRunner supports 27 configurable tool types plus auto-registered tools:

 CategoryTypes